Llywelyn1282/earth-quiz/README.md

 “As a user of the site I want to be able to easily identify its purpose.”

 #### Acceptance Criteria
+* Clear branding and simple explanations on the home page.

 #### Tasks
+* Create a navigation bar with an easily readable logo.
+* Create a simple explanative introduction box before the quiz starts.

 ### User Story 2
 “As a user of the site I want to be able to easily navigate the site and across different pages.”

 #### Acceptance Criteria
+* An easily readable and usable navigation bar.
+* Simple and effective buttons to navigate through the quiz itself.

 #### Tasks
+* Create a navigation bar.
+* Create clear buttons to answer questions and move through the quiz.

 ### User Story 3
 “As a user of the site I want to be able to test and improve my geography knowledge.”

 #### Acceptance Criteria
+* Simply worded and engaging quiz questions.

 #### Tasks
+* Create a series of geography based quiz questions.

 ### User Story 4
 “As a user of the site I want to be able to see my score upon the completion of the quiz to be able to track my performance.”

 #### Acceptance Criteria
+* Score total displayed on completion screen.

 #### Tasks
+* Create code which verifies the score, tallies it up and displays it in a simple and easy to read manner.

 ### User Story 5
 “As a user of the site I want to be able to be able to easily locate the social media channels of the site to keep track of updates and other potential quizzes in the making.”

 #### Acceptance Criteria
+* Easily reachable social media channels linked to the site.

 #### Tasks
+* Create a footer which displays and links social media profiles.

 ### User Story 6
 “As a user of the site I want to be able to contact the makers of the site with any questions or compliments I might have.”

 #### Acceptance Criteria
+* A valid method of users being able to contact the creators of this site.

 #### Tasks
+* Create a contact page with either contact details or a booking form.

 ### User Story 7
 “As an administrator for the site I want to be able to update the site and features quickly and easily.”

 #### Acceptance Criteria
+* Clearly labled and commented code for easy navigation when editing by myself or future users.

 #### Tasks
+* Keep an organised work space.
+* Use comments to clearly sign and section off code.

 - - -